seqscope/NovaScope/docs/installation/requirement.md

 # Installing NovaScope

-Installing [NovaScope](../index.md) involves multiple steps.
 This document provides instructions on how to install the necessary software tools and obtain reference datasets.

 ## Installing Snakemake

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) orchestrates the workflow of [NovaScope](../index.md) pipeline.

 !!! info
 	[NovaScope](../index.md) has been tested for compatibility with [Snakemake](https://snakemake.readthedocs.io/en/stable/) v7.29.0 and v8.6.0.

 ### Checking Snakemake Installation

-If you are unsure whether [Snakemake](https://snakemake.readthedocs.io/en/stable/) is installed in your system or not, you can check by running the following command:
+If you are unsure whether [Snakemake](https://snakemake.readthedocs.io/en/stable/) is installed in your system, you can check by running the following command:

 ```sh
 snakemake --version
 ```

-In some systems that supports `module`, you may be able to load the `snakemake` module using the following command:
+On systems that support the `module` command, you can load the `snakemake` module using the following command:

 ```sh
 ## check if snakemake is available as a module